 What has already been done to manage the budget?

-Kettle Moraine has worked hard to balance the budget and be fiscally responsible.
+Kettle Moraine School District has worked hard to balance its annual budget and be fiscally responsible.
 The district is no longer able to manage the continuing decline in revenue through the strategies that have been utilized over the past decades.
 Efficiencies have been found through the following:

 ● Increasing class sizes